lyteword/chspurgeon-tod/volume-5/psalm-109.md

 **Verse 4.** *For my love they are my adversaries*; that's an ill requital; but how did David requite them?
 We may take his own word for it; he tells us how, *"But I give myself unto prayer";* yea, he seemed a man wholly given unto prayer.
 The elegant conciseness of the Hebrew is, *"But I prayer";* we supply it thus, *"But I give myself unto prayer."* They are sinning against me, requiting my love with hatred, *"But I give myself unto prayer."* But for whom did he pray?
 Doubtless he prayed and prayed much for himself; he prayed also for them.
 We may understand these words, *"I give myself unto prayer",* two ways.
 First I pray against their plots and evil dealings with me (prayer was David's best strength always against his enemies), yet that was not all.
 But, secondly, *"I give myself unto prayer",* that the Lord would pardon their sin, and turn their hearts, when they are doing me mischief; or, though they have done me mischief, I am wishing them the best good.
 David (in another place) showed what a spirit of charity he was clothed with, when no reproof could hinder him from praying for others, Ps 141:5.— *Joseph Caryl.*

 **Verse 4.** The translator of the Syriac version has inserted in Ps 109:4 *Arabic "and I have prayed for them",* as if he had copied them from the words of our Lord in Mt 5:44, where in the Syriac version of the New Testament we have exactly the same construction.
 It is in keeping with the inscription of the Psalm, which applies it directly to Christ.
-It would seem as if the Translator understood this verse of the crucifixion and of the Redeemer's prayer for his murderers, or as if the only way to understand the elliptical language of the Psalmist was from the teaching and example of our Lord.— *E.T.
-Gibson, of Crayford.*
+It would seem as if the Translator understood this verse of the crucifixion and of the Redeemer's prayer for his murderers, or as if the only way to understand the elliptical language of the Psalmist was from the teaching and example of our Lord.— *E. T. Gibson, of Crayford.*

 **Verse 4.** *I prayer.* The Messiah says in this prophetic psalm, "I am prayer."
 During his pilgrimage on earth, his whole life was communion with God; and now in his glory, he is constantly making intercession for us.
 But this does not exhaust the idea, *"I am prayer."* He not merely prayed and is now praying, he not merely teaches and influences us to pray, but he is prayer, the fountain and source of all prayer, as well as the foundation and basis of all answers to our petitions.
 He is the Word in this sense also.
 From all eternity his Father heard him, heard him as interceding for that world which, created through him, he represented, and in which, through him, divine glory was to be revealed.
 In the same sense, therefore, in which he is light and gives light, in which he is life and resurrection, and therefore quickens, Jesus *is* prayer.— *Adolph Saphir, in Lectures on the Lord's Prayer,* 1870.